apangasa/bestof/README.md

 ## Installation and Running

 The pip installation command is: pip install bestOf==0.0.39 To run bestOf, simply type: "bestOf" (without the quotes) and watch the magic.
-Please note that as of now, we are unable to get it to install on linux machines.
+As of now it will not install in virtual environments.

 ## Summary